 Explore the Pacific coast through the West Coast Wild series, which includes West Coast Wild: A Nature Alphabet, West Coast Wild at Low Tide, West Coast Wild Babies, and West Coast Wild ABC.
 [3-6 years, 4-7 years]

-The Wildlife series provides an introduction to bears, wild cats, eagles, and other wildlife. [early readers]
+The Wildlife series provides an introduction to bears, wild cats, eagles, and other wildlife (also available in French). [early readers]

 The Who Lives Here series looks at how animals’ bodies and habits are suited to their habitat.
 [4-7 years]